 |Topwater Frogs||Over shallow beds or around cover||⭐⭐⭐⭐|

 |Sight Fishing with Floating Worms||Clear water, high visibility bedding areas||⭐⭐⭐⭐⭐|

 Table of Contents

 Bedding Bass Behavior

-Bass will be feeding heavily during the prespawn, which usually takes place during the months of March or April across much of the United States.
-Once the water temperature climbs above the 45 or 50 degree mark, you can expect bass to start moving out of their deep winter abodes into the shallow coves or rivers that feed into most lakes.
+Bass will be feeding heavily during the pre-spawn, which usually takes place during the months of March or April across much of the United States.
+Once the water temperature climbs above the 45 or 50 degree mark, I expect bass to start moving out of their deep winter abodes into the shallow coves or rivers that feed into most lakes.

-The methods you use to catch bass during the prespawn are vastly different from those that will work on bedding bass.
+The methods I use to catch bass during the pre-spawn are vastly different from those that work on bedding bass.
 Once the water temperature gets up to about 55 to 65 degrees, bass will seek out the right spot to lay their eggs.
 These locations are often well-protected sites that are in the shallows where the water might be just a few feet deep.

-Not all bass will spawn at the same time and most avid fishermen will attest to the fact that the larger female bass tend to spawn earlier than the rest.
+Not all bass will spawn at the same time and I can attest to the fact that the larger female bass tend to spawn earlier than the rest.
 Once they begin the spawn, you’ll have a few short weeks to catch bedding bass.

 How to Find Bedding Bass

-If you’re going to catch bedding bass, you’ll have to resort to a method known as sight-fishing.
+If you’re going to catch bedding bass, I always resort to a method known as sight-fishing.
 This is basically where you cruise around the lake or walk around the edges of the shoreline looking for the distinct signs of a bass bed.